MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ```

 > [!NOTE]
-> Remember that *$headerParams* was populated in the first part of the script listed in the "Connecting to the API" section in this article.
+> Remember that `$headerParams` was populated in the first part of the script listed in the [Connecting to the API](#connecting-to-the-api) section in this article.

 The previous code will create a new subscription to the Audit.AzureActiveDirectory content type, with a webhook that is null.
-You can then check your subscriptions using the code in "Check your subscriptions" section in this article.
+You can then check your subscriptions using the code in the [Checking your subscriptions](#checking-your-subscriptions) section in this article.

 ## Checking content availability